Carbonate-dev/vitest-puppeteer/packages/vitest-environment-puppeteer/README.md

 ### Config

-Jest Puppeteer uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
-This means you can configure Jest Puppeteer via (in order of precedence):
+Vitest Puppeteer uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
+This means you can configure Vitest Puppeteer via (in order of precedence):

 - A `"vitest-puppeteer"` key in your `package.json` file.
 - A `.vitest-puppeteerrc` file written in JSON or YAML.